From Context to Intent: Reasoning-Guided Function-Level Code Completion: Threats to Validity

 \section{Threats to Validity}

 While our method performs well in inferring function-level intentions from preceding code, it faces several validity threats.
 First, it relies on a fixed reasoning template, which may not generalize across all function types or coding patterns—e.g., asynchronous utilities or system-level code may require more domain-specific cues.
 Future work will explore more flexible prompting strategies to better handle diverse coding scenarios.

 Additionally, real-world inputs often include informal comments or partial specifications, which can aid or complicate intent inference.
 We plan to incorporate such cues into the reasoning process using adaptive prompts that adjust based on available context.

-Second, our evaluation is limited to Python.
-Whether the framework generalizes to other languages—especially those with different paradigms or type systems—remains unclear.
+Second, our main evaluation is limited to Python.
+Whether the framework generalizes to other languages with different paradigms or type systems remains unclear.
 Adapting the method for statically typed or low-level languages will be part of future work.